pdfjam/pdfjam/README.md

 ```

 On some systems it might even be necessary to change the list of places
-(i.e., `/etc/pdfjam.conf` and others as listed above) that is searched for
+(i.e., `/etc/pdfjam.conf` and others) that is searched for site-wide
-site-wide configuration files.
-This can only be done by editing the
+configuration files.
+This can only be done by editing the `pdfjam` script
-`pdfjam` script itself.
-To see which directories on _your_ system are
+itself.
+To see which directories on _your_ system are searched for a file
-searched for a file named `pdfjam.conf`, look at the output of
+named `pdfjam.conf`, look at the output of

 ```
 pdfjam --configpath